-- · General scientific activities

-- General planning of land-use

-- Construction and planning of building

-- Civil engineering excludes scientific activities on building materials and industrial processes (objective 7)

-- Water supply

-- 3. Control and care of the environment covers scientific activities aimed at improving the control of pollution, including the identification and analysis of the sources of pollution and their causes, and all pollutants, including their dispersal in the environment and the effects on humans, species (fauna, flora, micro-organisms) and the biosphere.
-The development of monitoring facilities for the measurement of all kinds of pollution is included.
-The same is valid for the elimination and prevention of all forms of pollution in all types of environment.
+Environment - covers scientific activities aimed at improving the control of pollution, including the identification and analysis of the sources of pollution and their causes, and all pollutants, including their dispersal in the environment and the effects on humans, species (fauna, flora, micro-organisms) and the biosphere.

+The development of monitoring facilities for the measurement of all kinds of pollution is included, as is scientific activities for the elimination and prevention of all forms of pollution in all types of environment.